 Create A Useful, Information-Rich Site

-Images and Videos can not be spidered, at least not yet in any meaningful way but there are other search technologies that cater for those media.
+Images and Videos can not be spidered, at least not yet in any meaningful way.
+Other search technologies cater for those media.

 Blogging is the way to feed the search engine more information.
 The more you feed it the more it likes your site.
-Keep writing more about your core subject and eventually you will be recognized for being an authority on it.
-Adding content on closely related subjects expands your keyword reach.
+Keep writing more about your core subject and eventually, you will be recognised for being an authority on it.
+Adding content on closely related topics expands your keyword reach.